|

 The default audio driver depends on the settings with which FluidSynth was compiled.
 You can get the default driver with fluid_settings_getstr_default().
 To get the list of available drivers use the fluid_settings_foreach_option() function.
 Finally, you can set the driver with fluid_settings_setstr().
 In most cases, the default driver should work out of the box.

-You create the audio driver with the new_fluid_audio_driver() function.
+You can create the audio driver with the new_fluid_audio_driver() function.
 This function takes the settings and synthesizer object as arguments.
 For example:

 There are a number of general audio driver settings.
 The audio.driver settings define the audio subsystem that will be used.
 The audio.periods and audio.period-size settings define the latency and robustness against scheduling delays.
 There are additional settings for the audio subsystems used.
 For a full list of available audio driver settings, please refer to the Audio driver settings documentation.